nearform/titus/docs/developers/README.md

 - [More information](starter-docs)

 ### Auth via Auth0
-Logging in is usually the first feature you want to see.
+Logging in is usually the first feature you want to see when you run your application.
 Titus is preconfigured for Auth0.

 - [More information](starter-docs)